DIY Photo Frame Using a Raspberry Pi

-Recently I decided to do something about the amassed collections of photos and videos I had taken from things such as from weddings, trips and travels.
-Nowadays it's far too easy to take 100s of photos since memory is cheap and we nearly all carry around a pocket camera (on our phones).
+Recently, I decided to do something with the large collection of photos and videos I had taken at weddings, on trips, and while travelling.
+These days, it is far too easy to take hundreds of photos because memory is cheap and most of us carry a pocket camera in our phones.
 Printing out photos is one option, but it feels too static to me.
-Being a web developer, I like dynamic and interactive.
+As a web developer, I like things to be dynamic and interactive.

-Looking around, I found a Raspberry Pi that I had brought for another project that I had started but didn’t have the budget or time to finish for quite a while.
+Looking around, I found a Raspberry Pi that I had bought for another project, which I had started but did not have the budget or time to finish.
 Looking at it, I realised it had a display connector.
-So I started Googling for Raspberry Pi specific screens.
-After a bit of Googling I found that they did exist but were not that cheap, and the main issue is they generally were quite small (7" and under), whereas I wanted at least 10" or larger.
-Pondering on this for a while and wondering if I should take the spend money, I came across an old laptop that had a screen about the size I wanted.
-So I started researching and wondering if it was possible to adapt the Raspberry Pi and the screen together (perhaps I could find a wiring diagram and solder an adaptor).
-After a bit of research I came across a website (sorry I do not remember the URI) that showed a "laptop screen video driver board".
-As it turns out you can buy a board that can be programmed, and it basically turns a laptop screen into a normal monitor...
+So I started searching for Raspberry Pi-specific screens.
+After a bit of searching, I found that they existed but were not cheap.
+The main issue was that they were generally quite small, usually 7 inches or under, whereas I wanted at least 10 inches.
+While I was debating whether to spend the money, I came across an old laptop with a screen about the size I wanted.
+I started researching whether it was possible to connect the Raspberry Pi and the screen together, perhaps by finding a wiring diagram and soldering an adapter.
+After a bit of research, I came across a website (sorry I do not remember the URI) that showed a "laptop screen video driver board".
+As it turns out, you can buy a programmable board that turns a laptop screen into a normal monitor.
 Genius!

-The "laptop screen drivers" were relatively in-expensive as well (for some models).
+The laptop screen driver boards were relatively inexpensive as well, at least for some models.
 So I pulled apart the laptop and found the exact screen model number was "LP156WH2".
-This is a great board as there is no additional back lighting power cable (it's all part of the same wiring loom as the signal data), some LCDs require a separate power wire and circuit board for the lighting - I suspect this one is LED backlit whereas the ones with separate power wires are traditional backlit.
-There turned out to be a few different boards available for my LCD screen model, some cheaper with just VGA, some with VGA DVI and HDMI, some with a remote and some even with TV tuners (many ideas filled my mind for future projects as there is so much potential).
-I settled on a unit with a remote, a single HDMI and a Realtek chip.
+This is a great board because there is no additional backlight power cable (it's all part of the same wiring loom as the signal data), some LCDs require a separate power wire and circuit board for the lighting.
+I suspect this one is LED backlit, whereas the ones with separate power wires use a more traditional backlight.
+There turned out to be a few different boards available for my LCD screen model: some cheaper ones with just VGA, some with VGA, DVI, and HDMI, some with a remote, and some even with TV tuners (many ideas filled my mind for future projects as there is so much potential).
+I settled on a unit with a remote, a single HDMI, and a Realtek chip.

 My reasoning for picking this board was:

-I grabbed a terminal strip, a few wired connectors I had made, and a Y power distribution cable, to send the power from the POE splitter to both the screen and the Raspberry Pi.
-It had a male DC jack for the tail into the POE power splitter, another DC jack for the screen driver board and a micro USB cable for the Raspberry Pi.
-Then I plugged it into the POE splitter and the screen just flashed and did not display.
-At this point I surmised there were two possibilities for this issue, one was there was not enough power coming from the POE to power both.
-The other possibility was that the drain of the Raspberry Pi dropped the 5v to a too low voltage for the screen and display driver to operate.
-One of the great things about POE is you can see the power draw of each of the ports!
-Sadly the POE injector I have only has a serial input, and my USB serial adaptor does not work with it.
-I do have a smaller POE injector that has Ethernet and I could have used to check what the draw was, but I suspected it was the draw of both causing it not to work on 5volts setting.
-I decided to proceed down that path of investigation.
-I surmised this was the case because the website for the display driver (when translated from Mandarin) mentioned only 12v as the operating voltage, which was different from the Ebay auction.
+I grabbed a terminal strip, a few wired connectors I had made, and a Y power distribution cable to send power from the POE splitter to both the screen and the Raspberry Pi.
+It had a male DC jack for the tail into the POE power splitter, another DC jack for the screen driver board, and a micro USB cable for the Raspberry Pi.
+Then I plugged it into the POE splitter, but the screen only flashed and did not display anything.
+At this point, I thought there were two possible causes.
+One was that there was not enough power from POE to power both devices.
+The other was that the Raspberry Pi's power draw dropped the 5V supply too low for the screen and display driver to operate.
+One of the great things about POE is that you can see the power draw for each port.
+Sadly, the POE injector I have only has a serial input, and my USB serial adapter does not work with it.
+I do have a smaller POE injector with Ethernet that I could have used to check the draw, but I suspected the combined load was causing the 5 volt setting to fail.
+I decided to investigate that path first.
+I suspected this was the case because the website for the display driver, translated from Mandarin, mentioned only 12V as the operating voltage, which differed from the eBay auction.

-Once I got home I stated the mock fit.
-This was a very tight fit, as the screen ended up being a few millimetres bigger then the frame.
-After removing the metal tabs that where to hold the static photo in place I managed to carefully wiggle the screen in, this was a difficult process because I did not want to shatter or crack the LCD panel under the pressure.
-Thankfully the photo frame was not a very good one, one of the wooden corners expanded a little to allow the screen to fix, but it wasn't noticeable.
-Since its such a good pressure fit I didn't need too much to hold the screen, in which is good.
+Once I got home, I started the test fit.
+This was a very tight fit, as the screen ended up being a few millimetres bigger than the frame.
+After removing the metal tabs that held the printed photo in place, I managed to carefully wiggle the screen in.
+This was difficult because I did not want to shatter or crack the LCD panel under pressure.
+Thankfully, the photo frame was not especially rigid, and one of the wooden corners expanded a little to let the screen fit.
+It was not noticeable.
+Since it was such a good pressure fit, I did not need much else to hold the screen in place.
 I then trimmed the cardboard inner bezel to fit the new wider screen and started to place the other components.
-I found it was quite nice to attach the components to the frame with velcro strips and hold the cables to the outside of the frame with pins.
-I mounted the control board for the LCD driver board in one of the corners as it has the IR receiver on it, that way the remote should work through the glass.
-This did, however, render the buttons unusable which was no problem as I had the remote.
+I found it worked well to attach the components to the frame with Velcro strips and hold the cables to the outside of the frame with pins.
+I mounted the control board for the LCD driver board in one of the corners because it has the IR receiver on it, which meant the remote should work through the glass.
+This did render the buttons unusable, but that was not a problem because I had the remote.

 #!/bin/sh